achekuri19/SLAM-18786/README.md

 TODO INSERT IMAGE OF LOSS FUNCTION

 To address the third goal, I retrained SuperGlue using the [EUROC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets#the_euroc_mav_dataset) dataset, which is visual flight data from a micro-aerial vehicle.
+I also made a slight modification to the loss function which I will describe later (and in my video).
 I evaluated its performance on both a standard evaluation dataset and specifically on the EUROC dataset to see if performance in the specific environment captured by EUROC was improved.

 TODO INSERT IMAGE OF EUROC